kellyshreeve/AB-testing-rides-analysis/README.md

 # Project Overview

-This project utilizes data from Zuber, a new ride share company launching in Chicago.
-The company is new to the market and needs to understand customer behvior in the area.
-The analysis describes the local market using exploratory data analysis and visualizations and tests whether there is a significant difference in trip length during bad weather.
+Zuber is a new ride share company launching in Chicago and would like to better understand customer behvior in the area.
+The analysis depicts the local market using data visualizations and tests whether there is a statistically significant difference in customer trip length during bad weather.

 # Installation and Setup